 The Chicken Fountain

-Everything needed to assemble the Chicken Fountain comes included in the shipping box- except a hammer.
+Everything needed to assemble the Chicken Fountain comes included in the shipping box-

 Add plastic hangars.